Apps Like MyFitnessPal Free Version (2026)

 We worked with 14 testers over 30 days, all current or former MyFitnessPal Free users specifically looking for alternatives.
 Each tested two alternatives in parallel for 7 days, then committed to one for the remaining 23 days.

-Why Cronometer Free Wins as MFP Alternative
+Why PlateLens Free Wins as MFP Alternative

 Three reasons.